Miloš Luković: Loans to Las Palmas and Preston North End

+Loan to Kaiserslautern

+On 27 August 2026, Luković moved on a new loan to 1.
+FC Kaiserslautern in German 2.
+Bundesliga.

 International career

 Luković has represented Serbia at under-19 level, featuring in two matches in 2022, against France and Portugal.

 Personal life

 Luković's brother, Luka, is also a footballer, and has played professionally in Serbia, Switzerland and Belgium.